 Asante sana!
 Thank you!

 Safari Doctors improves access to healthcare for remote and marginalized communities in Lamu County.
-Every month, the dedicated team sets sail under a full moon on a dhow boat loaded with medicines.
-They travel to isolated villages, setting up mobile clinics and offering health services to communities who struggle to access them.
-This year, the team has reached over 4,200 patients across 17 villages!
-Children are being kept up to date with their vaccinations and skin conditions and communicable diseases have significantly dropped.
-To support the wellbeing of the wider Lamu community, drop by their offices at Shela Sea Suq or visit: www.safaridoctors.org to find out how you can #JoinTheJourney and make a difference.
+Every month, the dedicated team sets sail under a full moon on a boat loaded with medicines.
+They travel to isolated villages, setting up mobile clinics and providing health services for hundreds of people who would struggle to access them.
+In 2017, the UN in Kenya awarded the Safari Doctors team the United Nations Person of the Year award, “for the outstanding efforts and commendable work providing medical care to marginalized communities in the far reaching areas of Lamu.”
+Please feel free to drop by their offices in Shela, visit their gift shop at the Sea Suq or join their #JourneyForChange by supporting a medical sail here.

 Anidan is a non-governmental development organisation founded by Rafael Selas Colorado to care for the needs of young children in Kenya.
 On the island of Lamu, off the northern coast, he has a Shelter where he houses over 140 children but feeds, dresses, cares for and educates around 250.